futo82/semantic-search-api/README.md

 ## Dataset

-The [BoolQ dataset](https://github.com/google-research-datasets/boolean-questions) was used to build out the the semantic search.
+The [BoolQ dataset](https://github.com/google-research-datasets/boolean-questions) was used to build out the semantic search.